Cooper 12-minute Run Test

-The Cooper 12 minute run is a popular maximal running test of aerobic fitness, in which participants try and cover as much distance as they can in 12 minutes.
-There are several other variations of running/walking tests, including the Cooper 1.5 mile run test.
+The Cooper 12-minute walk/run test is a popular maximal test of aerobic fitness, in which participants try and cover as much distance as they can in 12 minutes.
+There are several other variations of running/walking tests, including the Cooper 1.5 mile run test, and also a swimming version.

-- scoring: There are Cooper test norm tables for general guidelines for interpreting the results of this test for adults.
-There are also several equations that can be used to estimate VO2max (in ml/kg/min) from the distance score (a formula for either kms or miles):
+scoring: There are Cooper test norm tables for general guidelines for interpreting the results of this test for adults.
+There is an equations that can be used to estimate VO2max (in ml/kg/min) from the distance score (there's a formula for either kms or miles).
+The formula are derived from the original article by Cooper (1968).

 validity: Cooper (1968) reported a correlation of 0.90 between VO2max and the distance covered in a 12 min walk/run.

-- disadvantages: practice and pacing is required, and performance on this test can be affected greatly by motivation.
+disadvantages: Practice and pacing are required, and performance on this test can be affected greatly by motivation.

-- variations / modifications: The test can also be conducted by running on a treadmill for 12 minutes, set to level 1 (1 percent) incline to mimic outdoor running.
+variations / modifications: The test can also be conducted by running on a treadmill for 12 minutes, set to level 1 (1 percent) incline to mimic outdoor running.
 There are also many variations of the walk / run test.
 A very similar test is the Balke 15 minute run.
 Testing is generally easier to administer when the distance is fixed and the finishing time measured, so the alternative Cooper 1.5 mile (2.4km) run test was developed.
+See also the 12-minute swimming and cycling versions.

 Related Pages